Tuesday, 29 October 2024

 Micro-Nikkors 55mm vs 105mm | 105mm f/2.5 AI-S vs Micro-Nikkor 105mm f/4 AI

 Whilst the 105mm micro focuses down to 0.47 - over the 2.41 of the 55mm micro - distances closer than ~1.3m (providing 1:10 reproduction ratio) will require exposure compensation as per Nikon's own user manual.
-Conversely, the non-macro 105mm f/2.5 AI-S has a 1m MDF which gives a 1:7:7 reproduction ratio (which is aligned to the macro lens) without any exposure compentation required!
+Conversely, the non-macro 105mm f/2.5 AI-S has a 1m MFD which gives a 1:7:7 reproduction ratio (which is aligned to the macro lens) without any exposure compentation required!
 Similarly, a 180mm f/2.8 ED AI-S at 1.8m gives a 1:7.5 reproduction ratio.

 (c) Nikon - from 105mm user manual, TTL Compensation values

-Using the micro 105mm in non macro applications is fine - when compared to the 105mm f/2.5 AI-S which at f/4 is increbidly sharp but the macro lens appears significantly better.
+Using the micro 105mm in non macro applications is fine - when compared to the 105mm f/2.5 AI-S which at f/4 is incredibly sharp but the macro lens appears significantly better.
 At macro distances, even wide open, resolution and sharpness is already very good with perhaps some CA/fringing.

 centre crop, near MFD, f/4